vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 10

-Bhavisyatpurāṇa, pp. 345., 63, 414; | Bhuvaneśvara, temple of Ananta at,
+Bhaviṣyatpurāṇa, pp. 345., 63, 414; | Bhuvaneśvara, temple of Ananta at,

 speaks of 36 smrtis, p.
 303. Bhaviṣyottarapurāna, pp. 723, 747, Bindumādbava, form of Viṣṇu, wor